ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 * A true alert that identifies actual breach activity or threat components
 * A false alert that has incorrectly detected normal activity

 The **Device alert classification** card shows whether your resolved alerts have been classified as true or false alerts.
-From this card, you can view more information on the Windows Defender Security Center portal.
+From this card, you can view more information on the Microsoft Defender Security Center portal.

 Note: In some cases, classification information is unavailable for certain alerts.